Gissio/radpro/docs/devices/FNIRSI GC-01/install-stlink.md

 `[mcu]` is the type of microprocessor of your board: `ch32f103r8t6` or `apm32f103rbt6`.

+To flash the original firmware, open a terminal and start the previous script with the `firmware/fnirsi-gc01-ch32f103r8t6-v1.5.bin` argument (on CH32F103R8T6 microprocessors) or `firmware/fnirsi-gc01-apm32f103rbt6-v1.6.bin` argument (on APM32F103RBT6 microprocessors).

 After successfully flashing the firmware, reconnect the battery connector and close the device.

 Now, proceed to [step 3 of the main installation instructions](install.md#step-3-configure-your-device).